rascaraficci/device-manager/docs/using-device-manager.md

 }'
 ```

-Supported value types are: "float", "string", "geo" (for georeference data)s, "integer".
-Supported value types are: "dynamic" and "static" (static attribute values defined here will be copied to all associated devices)
+Supported `type` values are "dynamic", "static" and "meta".
+Supported `value_types` are "float", "geo" (for georeferenced data), "string", "integer".

 The answer is: